Home

 The Tree of Life alternates between the Crossroad symbol, and represents past and future family ties.
 A vine that is an off-shoot of another plant represents one's duty to carry on the mission of your ancestors.

-Flowers represent fertility: 2 lines together mean "your power is doubled"; 3 represents family, land, and language; the "Sekirtme" an alternating line of red and white is found in every Tush Kyiz, it is to remind you of balance: there are equal measures of light and dark in life.
+The "Winged Umai" symbol (upper left) is the protector of children and babies.
+2 lines together mean "your power is doubled"; 3 represents family, land, and language; the "Sekirtme" an alternating line of red and white is found in every Tush Kyiz: it is to remind you of balance: there are equal measures of light and dark in life.

 Consider the spirits of the earth that will affect your travels.
 Say a prayer to them and leave a gift at the center of the Crossroad.